-Final Project (20%)
+Final Paper/Project (20%)

-At the end of the semester, you will complete a Final Project that integrates what you have read, explored, and written about in your Response Papers, that draws on specific terms, concepts, or issues from the class, and that articulates the critical value of African American science fiction.
+By the end of the semester, you will complete a Final Project that integrates what you have read, explored, and written about in your Response Papers, that draws on specific terms, concepts, or issues from our discussions, and that articulates the critical value of fantasy literature and world building.
 The project asks you to make connections and to create an argument across different kinds of evidence and added research.
 Your final project can be a traditional research paper, a media production (which includes a substantive analytical component), or a hybrid of the two.